 - Visiting students

-Australian Citizens and Permanent Humanitarian Visa holders will have the option to defer payment of their SSAF to a Commonwealth SA-HELP loan.
+Australian Citizens, Permanent Humanitarian Visa holders and New Zealand Citizens who hold a Special Category Visa and meet the eligibility requirements will have the option to defer payment of their SSAF to a Commonwealth SA-HELP loan.
 Students not eligible for SA-HELP must pay the SSAF by the fee due date printed on their student invoice.
 Due dates are also included in academic calendars.

 For more information, refer to the Student Services and Amenities Fee page.